-One animal responded to this Alcona County beef herd's annual bovine TB test on February 24, 2017.
-The animal was examined at Michigan State University's Veterinary Diagnostic Lab April 5, 2017 and found to have lesions compatible with bovine TB.
+On February 24, 2017, one animal responded to this Alcona County beef herd's annual bovine TB test.
+The animal was examined at MSU's Veterinary Diagnostic Lab April 5, 2017 and found to have lesions compatible with bovine TB.
 The herd was designated as affected on April 11, 2017.
 A test and removal process began on June 5, 2017 with the first removal test.

 The second removal test was on August 8, 2017 with the verification test February 9, 2018.
 The quarantines were released on both premises.
-As one premises was not WRM verified, MDARD transported 17cows and one bull to a FSIS slaughter facility for processing on March 15, 2018.
+As one premises was not WRM verified, MDARD transported 17 cows and one bull to a FSIS slaughter facility for processing on March 15, 2018.
 One cow was found to have a lesion consistent with bovine TB and the National Veterinary Service Laboratory (NVSL) confirmed it by PCR testing on March 21, 2018.
-There are 13 animals under a new quarantine.
-This herd is required to be retested in September 2018.
+There were 13 animals under a new quarantine.
+These remaining animals were retested in September 2018 and the final quarantine was released on September 25, 2018.